Port Augusta: Climate

+Port Augusta has a hot desert climate (Köppen: BWh), with hot summers, mild winters and minimal precipitation year-round.
+Some authors define it as hot semi-arid climate (BSh).
+Temperatures vary throughout the year, with average maxima ranging from 34.1 C in January to 18.0 C in July, while average minima fluctuate between 19.5 C in January and 4.6 C in July.
+Mean annual rainfall is very low: 221.6 mm, spread between 72.2 precipitation days.
+There are 142.1 clear days and 92.4 cloudy days annually.
+Extreme temperatures have ranged from -4.5 C on 3 August 2014 to 49.5 C on 24 January 2019.
+Port Augusta has desert vegetation, although the city maintains with governmental aid with some plants adapted to aridity.
+Port Augusta is regarded as a desert environment by the local government.

 Economy

 Electricity generation

 From the mid-1920s, the town was supplied with direct current electricity, which changed to alternating current in 1948.

 Electricity was generated at the Playford B (240 MW) and Northern power stations (520 MW) from brown coal mined at Leigh Creek, 250 km to the north.
 The only coal-fired electricity generating plants in South Australia, in 2009 they produced 33% of the state's electricity, but over 50% of the state's CO2 emissions from electricity generation.

 Playford B has not been operational since 2012.
-In October 2015, Alinta Energy announced the permanent closure of both Northern and Playford B in early 2016, following which the Northern Power Station went offline on 9 May 2016.
+In October 2015, Alinta Energy announced the permanent closure of both Northern and Playford B in early 2016.
+The Northern Power Station went offline in May 2016.

 In 2016, a local community group was lobbying for assistance to replace the coal-fired plants with a solar thermal power station.
-The premier of South Australia, Jay Weatherill announced on 14 August 2017 that construction would commence in 2018 and was expected to be completed in 2020.
+The premier of South Australia, Jay Weatherill announced in August 2017 that construction would begin in 2018 and was expected to be completed in 2020.
 The Aurora Solar Thermal Power Project is expected to cost A$650M to build, including a A$110M loan from the Federal Government, and deliver 150MW of electricity.
 SolarReserve has a contract to supply all of the electricity required by the state government's offices from this power project.

 Arid-zone horticulture

 Separately, Sundrop Farms has a combined solar power tower, greenhouse and desalination plant which is used to produce tomatoes near the old power station site.
-It opened in October 2016 and produces 39MW of thermal energy from over 23000 mirrors and a 127 m tower, used for heating, electricity, and desalination to irrigate tomatoes in greenhouses.
+It opened in October 2016 and produces 39MW of thermal energy from over 23,000 mirrors and a 127 m tower, used for heating, electricity, and desalination to irrigate tomatoes in greenhouses.
 Sundrop has a 10-year contract to supply Coles Supermarkets with at least 15,000 tonnes of truss tomatoes per year.